Extending FEniCS to Work in Higher Dimensions Using Tensor Product Finite Elements: Introduction

 Using FEM to discretize a structured domain via a product basis has been done before without the use of FEM libraries such as FEniCS.
 In 1978, Banks~\cite{Bank1978} used tensor product finite elements to solve a 2D Poisson problem on a structured grid in order to find a faster solver.
 In the study, the domain was a Cartesian product between two unit intervals resulting in a uniform square mesh.
 Banks used the tensor product of two one dimensional quadratic and cubic basis functions to construct the polynomial basis of the full 2D domain.
 In 1980, Baker performed numerical tests as well as a stability analysis on a tensor product finite method with application to convection-dominated fluid flow problems~\cite{BAKER1981215}.
 The stability analysis showed the basic algorithm is spatially fourth- order accurate in its most elementary embodiment and the numerical experiments on the convection-dominated model test problems confirmed the basic viability of the developed algorithm, and its tensor product formulation.
 Recently, Du \eirik{\emph{et al.}~\cite{DU2013181}} used tensor product finite elements to construct a fast solver for an electromagnetics scattering problem of a cavity.
 In Firedrake~\cite{rathgeber2016firedrake}, there exists a capability to create tensor product finite elements only up to three dimensions~\cite{mcrae2016automated}.
 A package built on deal.II called Hyperdeal~\cite{munch2020hyperdeal} has the capability of creating tensor product finite elements in up to six dimensions. deal.II is different to a library such as FEniCS since deal.II uses quadrilateral elements in two dimensions whereas FEniCS uses triangles. \eirik{Here, we present a general software framework built on the components of the FEniCS library as well as other open source Python libraries to construct high dimensional meshes and corresponding FE discretizations. }

 Following this introduction, the general set of problems for which this paper focuses on will be defined and the notation for the product basis will be introduced \eirik{in Section~\ref{sec:model_prob}}.
-Then, a set of three different model problems will be described in detail and the derivation of the system of equations using tensor product finite elements will be shown for each case.
+Then, a set of four different model problems will be described in detail and the derivation of the system of equations using tensor product finite elements will be shown for each case.
 The first model problem will be discussed in Section~\ref{sec:model_prob} which is an N dimensional Poisson problem where the domain is a Cartesian product between two subdomains of dimension three or less.
 In Section~\ref{sec:prob2} the second model problem is discussed which is a wave equation where the domain is decomposed as a Cartesian product between space and time.
 The third model problem is discussed in Section~\ref{sec:prob3} which is an advection dominated advection-diffusion equation where the advection aligns with one of the subdomains, a streamlined upwind Petrov-Galerkin method (SUPG) is formulated for this case.
+In Section~\ref{sec:prob4} the fourth model problem is discussed which is a Poisson problem in 2d which has a spatially varying diffusivity term that is non-separable.
 After each system of equations is derived, numerical tests were run using FEniCS for each model problem where specific boundary conditions were given.
 For each case, error and convergence rates are tabulated in Section~\ref{sec:numerical_results}.
 Lastly, conclusions and recommendations for future work are given in Section~\ref{sec:Conclusions}.